MicrosoftDocs/Devices-docs/surface/surface-laptop-se-overview.md

 # Surface Laptop SE overview

 Surface Laptop SE provides a managed device experience that simplifies learning for students at an affordable cost.
 It runs Windows 11 SE, a cloud-first OS and [comes pre-loaded with widely used apps](#pre-installed-apps) like Microsoft Teams, Word, PowerPoint, Excel, OneNote, Edge, Minecraft: Education Edition, Flipgrid, and more.
-It supports most applications that students and educators need including Progressive Web Apps (PWA), Universal Windows Platform (UWP) and a [curated set of Win32 apps](#install-optional-apps).

-Unlike other Surface devices, Surface Laptop SE prevents users from installing their own apps.
-Instead, IT admins or technical leads manage Surface Laptop SE devices using Microsoft Intune or Microsoft Intune for Education.
+It supports most applications that students and educators need including Progressive Web Apps (PWA), Universal Windows Platform (UWP) and a [curated set of Win32 apps](#install-optional-apps)Unlike other Surface devices, Surface Laptop SE prevents users from installing their own apps.
+Instead, IT admins or technical leads manage Surface Laptop SE devices using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) or [Microsoft Intune for Education](https://www.microsoft.com/education/intune).

 > [!NOTE]
 > This article is intended for IT admins and education personnel who deploy and manage devices for school users.
 For general information or to order see [Surface Laptop SE Slim Laptop for Students](https://www.microsoft.com/surface/business/surface-laptop-se).